-- (i) In the event of any dispute or difference relating to the interpretation and application of the provisions of commercial contract(s) between CPSEs, Banks, Port Trusts etc. inter se, or CPSE and the Government Department(s) hereto (except a dispute or difference concerning the Railways, Income-tax, Customs and Excise duties), such dispute or difference shall be referred by either party for arbitration to the PMA in the Department of Public Enterprises through the Secretary to the Government of India in-charge of the DPE. - (ii) The mechanism of PMA is primarily meant for Central Government Departments/organizations/enterprises.
-Therefore, the disputes between State Government

-Departments/organizations will not be entertained by the PMA.
-However, if in a commercial contract between a CPSE and an SLPE, they agree for arbitration by the PMA for settling their dispute, the PMA guidelines will be applicable on same terms as applicable to CPSEs.
+- (i) In the event of any dispute or difference relating to the interpretation and application of the provisions of commercial contract(s) between CPSEs, Banks, Port Trusts etc. inter se, or CPSE and the Government Department(s) hereto (except a dispute or difference concerning the Railways, Income-tax, Customs & Excise duties), such dispute or difference shall be referred by either party for arbitration to the PMA in the Department of Public Enterprises through the Secretary to the Government of India in-charge of the DPE. - (ii) The mechanism of PMA is primarily meant for Central Government Departments/ Organizations/Enterprises.
+Therefore, the disputes between State Government Departments/Organizations will not be entertained by the PMA.
+However, if in a commercial contract between a CPSE and an SLPE (State Level Public Enterprises) they agree for arbitration by the PMA for settling their dispute, the PMA guidelines will be applicable on same terms as applicable to CPSEs.
+But PMA guidelines are not applicable to contracts signed between a Government Department / Organization / PSE and a Private Party.